 - 10.2.2.1 Car Enclosure Required.
 Except at entrances, cars shall be enclosed on all sides and on the top.
-The enclosure shall be constructed of a solid or of openwork material that will reject a ball 0.5 in.
+The enclosure shall be constructed of a solid or openwork material; if of openwork, the enclosure will reject a ball 0.5 in.
 (13 mm) in diameter. - 10.2.2.2 Securing Enclosures.
-Car enclosures shall be secured to the platform in such a manner that it cannot work loose or become displaced in normal service. - 10.2.2.3 Glass in Elevator Cars.
+Car enclosures shall be secured to the platform in such a manner that they cannot work loose or become displaced in normal service. - 10.2.2.3 Glass in Elevator Cars.
 Glass shall be permitted to be used in elevator cars.
-Glass exceeding 1 ft (0.093 m) in area shall - (a) be laminated - (b) meet the requirements for laminated glass of ANSI Z97.1, except as to transparency - (c) be installed and guarded so as to provide adequate protection for passengers in case the glass panels break or are dislodged - (d) be so mounted in the structure that the structure including the glass in place shall withstand the required elevator tests without damage
+Glass exceeding $1 \text{ ft}^2 (0.093 \text{ m}^2)$ in area shall - (a) be laminated - (b) meet the requirements for laminated glass of ANSI Z97.1, except as to transparency - (c) be installed and guarded so as to provide adequate protection for passengers in case the glass panels break or are dislodged - (d) be so mounted in the structure that the structure including the glass in place shall withstand the required elevator tests without damage